This recipe makes nine large, thick cakes—just like the ones I adore at my local coffee shop.

-If you're an oatmeal lover like me, you'll love this oatcake recipe.
-They make a nice treat when you just want a little something sweet (but not too sweet), or if you're short on time in the morning, grab one on your way out the door for breakfast.
+If you're an oatmeal lover like me, you need to try this oatcake recipe.
+They make a nice snack when you want something filling and sweet, or when you need a grab-and-go breakfast on your way out the door.

-- 1 cup Chocolate chips, I sometimes use chocolate chunks
+- 1 cup chocolate chips, or chocolate chunks

 - Preheat oven to 350F

 - In a large mixing bowl, combine flour, oats, sugar, baking powder, and salt.
-Blend in the butter until the mixture becomes crumbly.
+Cut in the butter until the mixture becomes crumbly.